yrmvgh/yiufcrawl/README.md

     * added a "release summons" ability, so you can free up your mana pool if you no longer need those summons.
     * summoners start with a +1 dagger and 2 more max MP to make getting off the ground a little more possible.
 It's still tough though.
 Don't summon more than one at once, and focus on boosting your spell power until you can sustain more powerful creatures.

-* Inventory expansion
-    * The inventory has been divided into two groups: consumables (potions, scrolls, and food), and everything else.
-The 'i' command shows the weapons, armour, evokables, etc. The 'I' command shows the consumables.
-Each can have 52 items.
-    * The drop command has been split into two also: 'd' to drop inventory items, 'D' to drop consumable items.
-    * The adjust command '=' can now also be applied to the (c)onsumables.
-    * The spell list command has been moved from 'I' to 's'.

 * Game difficulty levels
     * At game start, or in the init file, you can specify that the game is easy, normal, or hard.